 An organization submitting more than one application must submit separate applications.
 Applications may not be combined.
 No more than two (2) applications per organization will be accepted.
 Each application must be for separate wards.

 AWARD INFORMATION

 Source of Grant Funding

-This grant opportunity is supported by funding from the U.S. Department of Health and Human Services (DHHS), Substance Abuse and Mental Health Services Administration (SAMHSA), Substance Abuse Block Grant COVID Relief Supplemental Fund as well as the American Rescue Plan Act.
+This grant opportunity is supported by funding from the U.S. Department of Health and Human Services (DHHS), Substance Abuse and Mental Health Services Administration (SAMHSA), American Rescue Plan Act.

 Award Funding Available